Peeltown, Texas: Infrastructure

-The center of Peeltown is on the corner of County Road 3094 and County Road 4072.
-Peeltown's center consists of The Memorial Baptist Church and the Peeltown Cotton Gin.
-There are a number of abandoned buildings in central Peeltown, including The Little Peeltown Grocery Store and the Peeltown school.
-Peeltown School ceased to operate after being destroyed by fire.
-The school's playground, including a metal slide and merry-go-round, remain functional.
+The center of Peeltown is at the intersection of County Roads 3094 and 4072.
+Peeltown's center consists of the Memorial Baptist Church and the Peeltown Cotton Gin.
+A number of abandoned buildings are in central Peeltown, including the Little Peeltown Grocery Store and the Peeltown School, which ceased to operate after being destroyed by fire.

 Peeltown Cemetery

 The Peel Family Cemetery was established in 1876, following the death of J. T. Peel.
-The cemetery is located 0.5 mi south of the Kaufman-Henderson County line and the Old Peeltown Community.
+It is located 0.5 mi south of the Kaufman-Henderson County line and the Old Peeltown Community.
 The cemetery is no longer functional and is only accessible on foot, as the cemetery path crosses a large, deep creek bed.
-The Peel Family Cemetery, which is on the south bank of the creek, is approximately 3/4 acre in size and is completely fenced.
-The inaccessibility of the cemetery may be responsible for its preservation, although it is currently overgrown in brush, weeds and cactus.
+The cemetery, which is on the south bank of the creek, is around 3/4 acre in size and is completely fenced.
+The inaccessibility of the cemetery may be responsible for its preservation, although it is currently overgrown in brush, weeds, and prickly pear.